 - Burgers will store in the fridge, layered with parchment paper in an airtight container, for several days.
 Freeze to keep longer.

-* Nutrition information is a rough estimate for 1 of 4 burgers without toppings.
+* Nutrition information is a rough estimate calculated without toppings.